Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/03-alignment.md

 # download the file using secure copy (scp)
 ##### modify this for your discovery ID, AND the directory your in
-scp d41294d@discovery7.dartmouth.edu:/dartfs-hpc/rc/lab/G/GMBSR_bioinfo/workshops/rnaseq-july20/data/bam/chr22.bam* .
+scp d41294d@discovery7.dartmouth.edu:/dartfs-hpc/rc/lab/G/GMBSR_bioinfo/workshops/rnaseq-july20/data/bam/chr20.bam* .
 ##### you will be promoted for your password for discovery/polaris

 # you may also need to modify the permissions
-chmod a+rwx chr22*
+chmod a+rwx chr20*
 ```

 Now navigate to the IGV web app, and follow the below steps:
 1. Under *'Genomes'* in the top right, select *'GRCh38/hg38'*
 2. Under *'Tracks'* select *'Local file'*, then highlight both the .bam and .bai
-3. Navigate to chromosome 22, and zoom in on ...
+3. Navigate to chromosome 20, and zoom in to see genes and individual alignments
 4. Use the setting at the side of the track to set colors by *read strand*
+5. In the search bar, type in gene `SAMHD1`

 ![IGV](../figures/igv_webapp.png)

-- Can you find an example of a highly expressed gene?
 - What do you notice about the orientation of the aligning reads?
+- Do you think this gene is expressed in this sample?
+What about relative to nearby genes?
-- Why might this cause ambiguity in read quantification for genes that overlap?
+- Is there potentially going to be any ambiguity in read quantification for `SAMHD1`, given that our library was generared using a **stranded** protocol?